4 Tips To Follow For Better Project Management/

 How you will keep your team members accountable for their goals.
 This can include tactics such as performance reviews and regular check-ins.

-How you can ensure all documents and systems are user-friendly and easily accessible to everyone important for the project.
+How you can ensure all documents and systems are user-friendly and easily accessible to everyone important to the project.

 What kind of project management system you want to implement.
 If you want to stick to something simple such as Google Sheets, or if you need a more advanced project management app.